 3.1) Prepare to blood-feed females between two to six days after eclosion to ensure that females have been exposed to at least eight unambiguous short days before oviposition commences for nearly 100 % diapause eggs14.

 3.2) Prepare the Hemotek Membrane Feeding system.
 Plug the feeding units into the power supply.
-Adjust the temperature of each unit to 37 ºC using the adjustment screw.
+Adjust the temperature of each unit to 37 C using the adjustment screw.
 Use an electronic thermometer and probe to measure the temperature of the feeding unit during calibration.

 3.3) Prepare the meal reservoir.
-Stretch a square of collagen feeding membrane, over the aperture of the meal reservoir and secure it with an O-ring.
+Stretch a square of collagen feeding membrane over the aperture of the meal reservoir and secure it with an O-ring.
 Carefully pull the corners to remove wrinkles; trim the excess membrane with scissors.

 Note: Collagen membrane may not work well for all mosquito species, and it may be necessary to try several types to find the optimal membrane if working with a species other than A. albopictus.
 Parafilm works well with Culex pipiens.

+3.3.1) If blood is stored frozen, thaw at room temperature for at least 1 hour before using.

-3.3.1) Hold the reservoir so the membrane is facing down, unsupported, and the filling ports are facing up.
+3.3.2) Hold the reservoir so the membrane is facing down, unsupported, and the filling ports are facing up.
 Use a transfer pipette or syringe to fill the reservoir with approximately 3 ml of whole blood from chickens that has sodium citrate as an anti-coagulant.
 Seal filling ports with plastic plugs.

-3.3.2) If blood is stored frozen, thaw at room temperature for at least 1 hour before using.

 3.4) Attach the prepared reservoir to the feeder by screwing it onto the stud on the heat transfer plate on the bottom of the feeder.
 Invert the feeder and place it on top of the cage, membrane side down, so that mosquitoes can feed through the mesh of the cage.
 Keep the feeder on the cage for approximately 45 min to maximize feeding.

 4. Stimulate Oviposition.